amaaradji/microcrystals_yolo/README.md

 This repository contains all scripts to reproduce the experiments in the paper: hyperparameter search, model comparison (YOLO11m / YOLOv8m / YOLO26m), inference benchmarking, and publication-quality figure generation.

 The method trains a YOLO-based object detector to simultaneously localize two classes in scanning electron microscopy (SEM) images:
-- **Useful microcrystal** — the primary target for material quality assessment
+- **Useful microcrystal**,  the primary target for material quality assessment
-- **Bacterial structure** — a co-occurring contaminant that must be distinguished
+- **Bacterial structure**,  a co-occurring contaminant that must be distinguished

 ---